M-MSHAIKH/TSW-Simulator/README.md

 2. **Sliding (Slip)** — if the twisting force is too great, bristles break traction and scrape across the road.
 3. **Wear** — the energy lost during scraping physically removes rubber from the tire.

-TSWS simulates this entire chain — from bending, to slipping, to abrasive wear across thousands of individual bristles over time.
+TSWS simulates this entire chain - from bending, to slipping, to abrasive wear across thousands of individual bristles over time.

 ## Key Features

 - 🧱 Configurable contact patch geometry and bristle grid resolution
-- 📊 Five vertical load distribution models
+- 📊 Five vertical load distribution models (Choose any)
-- 🔧 Tire scrub torque estimation from real steering data
+- 🔧 Tire scrub torque estimation
 - 🌡️ Animated shear stress visualization across the contact patch
 - 🟦🟥 Stick-slip state animation (adhesion, sliding and transition zones)
-- 🪶 Bristle deflection animation under steering load
+- 🪶 Bristle deflection animation under steering movement
 - ⚙️ Tire wear prediction using an Archard wear model
 - 📤 Exportable data at every stage for further analysis in MATLAB or Excel